 Clarify any generalisations and don’t use them yourself.
 A generalisation can always be unpicked.
-There is always a time when the generalisation won’t be true, or won’t hold up against testing.
+There is always a time when the generalisation won’t be true, or won’t hold up against good critical thinking.
 Clarify generalisations to seek out the real information and data or opinions.
 Generalisations are like stereotypes – sometimes helpful for communicating, almost always based on some grain of truth, but typically universally inaccurate.

 Para-phrase for extra clarity.
-Rephrase and repeat back what others have said to gain clarity.
-This is useful at the end of the meeting to ensure everyone agrees with the take-aways, actions and salient points.
-Para-phrasing is a powerful way to elicit deeper thoughts from people and clarify your own understanding.
+Rephrase and repeat back what others have said to elicit deeper thoughts from people and clarify your own understanding.

 So there you have it – loads of ideas and guidance on how to run amazing meetings.